rnaveensrinivas/Simple-GUI-Text-Editor/README.md

 pip install PyQt5
 ```
 ### Install Qt Designer
-You can install it from this [link]([url](https://build-system.fman.io/qt-designer-download)).
+You can install it from this [Link](https://build-system.fman.io/qt-designer-download).<br>
 Note: Qt Designer is not needed for running the application.
-It is for modifying the UI.
+It is for modifying the UI file if needed.

 ---